faithckorir/faithckorir/README.md

 - 📫 How to reach me: faithckorir@gmail.com
 - 😄 Pronouns: Ms
 - ⚡ Fun fact: An ostrich's brain is smaller than its eyes.

+And now that you are here,don't forget to follow for more awesome stuff.